Section 3: Selection Process

 Selection Panel Recommendations

-The Selection Panel is entrusted to recommend persons whom they feel are qualified to successfully manage a facility.
-Likewise, if the Panel feels some or all of the candidates do not have the ability to manage a location, the Panel may recommend the facility be re-advertised or it may recommend a candidate with a lower overall score.
+The Selection Panel is entrusted to recommend people whom they feel are qualified to successfully manage a facility.
+Likewise, if the Panel feels some or all the candidates do not have the ability to manage a location, the Panel may recommend the facility be re-advertised or it may recommend a candidate with a lower overall score.
 In such instances, the Panel is obligated to explain in writing its reasoning for making such a determination.
 The final decision to offer a facility to a particular applicant is the responsibility of the Bureau Chief.

 Tie Breaking Mechanism